Welcome to the North-West Europe branch of the Royal School of Church Music (RSCM).

 In North West Europe we provide support to affiliated church choirs within the Archdeaconry of North West Europe, which means Belgium, the Netherlands and Luxembourg, and a part of Germany.
-Our area committee meets twice a year, and there are regular meetings with the RSCM in the UK.
+A committee meets twice a year, and there are regular meetings with the RSCM in the UK.

 We organise an annual Choral Festival, held in a different country and area in turn.
 The 2016 Choral Festival of the Archdeaconry of North-West Europe was held in Ghent on Saturday 4 June.
 This tied in with the 200th Anniversary of the Anglican Church in Ghent.
-Music was from the 2015 RSCM festival book ‘Thy Kingdom Come, thy will be done’.
-In 2017 our choral festival was held in The Hague, The Netherlands, on 10th June.
+Music will be from the 2015 RSCM festival book ‘Thy Kingdom Come, thy will be done’.
+The service was a Choral Evensong.

 There is an annual workshop with a trainer from the UK, which is usually held on a day in spring or autumn.
 More information on dates in 2017 later.